Neutron and muon-induced background studies for the AMoRE double-beta decay experiment: Cosmic muon and muon-induced background

 \subsection{Results}

-We not only analyzed muons but also all the neutrons and gamma rays induced by muon interactions with materials in the rock, in the shield, and in the detector components.
+We not only analyzed muons but also all the neutrons and gamma rays induced by muon interactions with materials in the rock, in the shield, and in the detector components, as described in Sect.~\ref{subsubsec:3.1.3}.
 We evaluated the shielding effects with two different shielding configurations using the Muon Veto system to estimate background rates quantitatively.
 The details of the simulation results are given in Sects.~\ref{subsubsec:3.2.1}, \ref{subsubsec:3.2.2}, and \ref{subsubsec:3.2.3}.